elkeachtert/aicenters/content/publications/_index.md

 ---
-draft       : false
+draft: false
+title: Data Mining Lab @LMU - Publications
+shorttitle: Publications
-title       : "MCML - Publications by our members" shorttitle  : "Publications by our Members" description : "Listing of Publications by the members of the Munich Center for Machine Learning."
+description: Listing of Publications by the members of the Data Mining Lab @LMU.
 ---